 Choosing the Best FPV Camera For Quadcopter / Multirotor

 FPV camera is one of the most important parts of a quadcopter setup.
+Real-time image is broadcast from the camera through a video transmitter.
 Regardless how good the video transmitter is, the image quality on your FPV display is only as good as your FPV camera.

 - CCD and CMOS